 Lost and damaged cards

-If your pass has been damaged, lost or stolen, you'll need to contact Middlesbrough House on 01642 726053.
+If your pass has been damaged, lost or stolen, you'll need to contact the Contact Centre on 01642 726053.

 If your pass has been stolen, you'll need to supply a crime number to the council with your request for a new pass.
 This will enable the pass to be re-issued without charge.

 You can pay for a bus pass using any of the following;